satoshipay/api/source/includes/_html.md

 `data-sp-src`       | yes      | [HTTP endpoint](#retrieving-goods) as absolute or relative URL, e.g. `/paid-content/1.html`.
 `data-sp-id`        | yes      | Unique identifier for the good in SatoshiPay's registry.
 Consists of a hex string, e.g. `558bcdbb1309c59725bdb559`.
 `data-sp-length`    | no       | Number of content characters (excluding HTML tags and other invisible characters), e.g. `800`.
 The length will be used to determine how much area the placeholder will cover.
 Default value: `500`.
 `data-sp-currency`  | no       | The XLM price converted to US Dollars, Euro, or UK Pounds.
-Use currency symbols: 'USD', 'EUR', or 'GBP'
+Use currency code: 'USD', 'EUR', or 'GBP'

 ## Image